Skip to main content

 To make this easier to understand, when using low-level business applications to scan, share, or distribute documents across your network or even sharing information in the cloud, you would be using their HyPAS web-based applications.

-Any application that is working with more sensitive data like your customer contact database, CRM, financial information, SAP and logistical data, etc. you would be using applications developed with their java based platform.
+Any application that is working with more sensitive data like your customer contact database, CRM, financial information, SAP and logistical data, etc., you would be using applications developed with their Java-based platform.